KrzysztofWieckowski/SampleWorks/Unittest_Suit_POM_empik.com/README.md

 Demonstrates the use of unittest framework suits.

-You can easily create a new test changing data provided in module 'tests_data.py'.
+You can easily create new test suits changing data provided in module 'tests_data.py'.

 ---